OpriasaWeb/TheBarkingLot/README.md

   An additional $4 per day for dogs over 50 pounds; an additional $7 per day for dogs over 100 pounds

   Additional fees include $3 per day for a walk, $1 per day for ice cream, and $20 for a bath on the last boarding day.
 If the client selects walks and treats, provide one treat for free.
-If the client selects walks, treats, and a bath provide one walk for free.
+If the client selects walks, treats, and a bath, provide one walk for free.